iag-geo/psma-locality-centroids/README.md

 This process and resulting files are useful for web mapping applications for a quick rapid lookup set of usable starting points to centre your map on, or also as an alternative, updated reference set of coordinates for the locality centroids provided in GNAF

 Uses new open PSMA GNAF and PSMA Administrative Boundaries datasets.
-Assumes you are using the GNAF Loader and Cleaned Admin Boundaries
+Assumes you are using the GNAF Loader and Cleaned Admin Boundaries (for this version I have used the display boundaries as previoously created)

 ## creation of centroids.